-Research and development included non-capital related operating costs at the Company's cultivation, extraction, and analysis facilities in Ibagué, Colombia.
-The Company has successfully harvested licensed strains of cannabis and processed the dried flower into a cannabis extract in the last half of 2019 and in March 2020 the Company received its final certification required to manufacture and sell medical cannabis in Colombia.
+Research and development included non-capital related operating costs at the Company's cultivation, extraction, and analysis facilities in Ibagué, Colombia and up until April 1, 2020, the Company expensed most of these operating costs.
+The Company successfully harvested licensed strains of cannabis and processed the dried flower into a cannabis extract in the second half of 2019, and in March 2020, the Company received its final certification required to manufacture and sell medical cannabis in Colombia.
 At December 31, 2019 and March 31, 2020, the Company recorded the cost of cannabis inventory and biological assets for plants that will be used for commercial purposes amounting to \$168,590 on the balance sheet.
-A fair value measurement will be used later in 2020 for cannabis inventory and biological assets once a fair value can be measured reliably.
+In the second quarter of 2020, the majority of costs related to cultivation and extraction were for commercial purposes and accordingly capitalized to inventory.
 All other costs related to production through 2019 and 2020 were expensed as research and development.

 In addition, the Company incurs costs related to pre-clinical studies, education platforms and cultivation studies.
-In Q1 2020 theses costs amounted to \$219,181 compared to \$312,507 in Q1 2019 as less funds were paid towards cultivation related studies.
+In 2020, these costs amounted to \$302,336 (Q2 2020 - \$83,155) compared to \$752,034 in 2019 (Q2 2019 - \$439,527) as less funds were paid towards cultivation related studies.